-The purpose of this chapter is to allow for the conduct of home occupations which are clearly incidental and secondary to the primary residential use of a dwelling unit and compatible with surrounding residential uses.
+The purpose of this chapter is to allow for the conduct of minor and major home occupations which are either clearly incidental or secondary to the primary residential use of a dwelling unit but always compatible with surrounding residential uses.
 It allows for the gainful employment in the home by any occupant of a dwelling so long as the enterprise does not require frequent customer access or have associated characteristics that would reduce the surrounding residents' enjoyment of their neighborhood.
-A home occupation represents a legal commercial enterprise conducted by an occupant(s) of the dwelling:
+The standards for minor and major home occupations in this chapter are intended to ensure compatibility with other permitted uses and with the residential character of the neighborhood:

 - 1. Permit home occupations as an accessory use in a dwelling unit; - 2.
 Allow residents to operate small businesses in their homes, under certain specified standards, conditions, and criteria; - 3.
 Allow for "telecommuting" and reduced vehicle use; - 4.
 Ensure that home occupations are compatible with, and do not have an adverse effect on, adjacent and nearby residential properties and uses; - 5.
-Ensure that public and private services, such as streets, sewers, water, or utility systems, are not burdened by the home occupation to the extent that usage exceeds that normally associated with a residential use; and - 6.
-Preserve the livability of residential areas and the general welfare of the community.
+Ensure that public and private services, such as streets, sewers, water, or utility systems, are not burdened by the home occupation to the extent that usage exceeds that normally associated with a residential use; and

+6. Preserve the livability of residential areas and the general welfare of the community.